soumyachk101/soumyachk101/README.md

 <br/><br/>

 I map the domain before opening the IDE, model the data before writing the API, and ship the imperfect v1 before it gets precious.
-Seven products in flight, four hackathons deep.
+Eight products in flight, five hackathons deep.

 > <samp>the best abstraction is the one you don't write.</samp>